NSUN2

 NOP2/Sun domain family, member 2 is a protein that in humans is encoded by the NSUN2 gene.
 Alternatively spliced transcript variants encoding different isoforms have been noted for the gene.

 Function

 The protein is a methyltransferase that catalyzes the methylation of cytosine to 5-methylcytosine (m5C) at position 34 of intron-containing tRNA (Leu)(CAA) precursors.
 This modification is necessary to stabilize the anticodon-codon pairing and correctly translate the mRNA.
 NSUN2 is also localized on mitochondria and is capable of introducing post-transcriptional modifications in mitochondrial tRNAs.

 Clinical relevance

 Mutations in this gene have been found associated to cases of Dubowitz-like syndrome.

-Model organisms

-Model organisms have been used in the study of NSUN2 function.
-A conditional knockout mouse line, called Nsun2tm1a(EUCOMM)Wtsi was generated as part of the International Knockout Mouse Consortium program — a high-throughput mutagenesis project to generate and distribute animal models of disease to interested scientists.

-Male and female animals underwent a standardized phenotypic screen to determine the effects of deletion.
-Twenty eight tests were carried out on mutant mice and fourteen significant abnormalities were observed.
-Homozygous mutants were subviable and had decreased body weights, length of long bones and decreased circulating glucose levels, numerous abnormal body composition, X-ray imaging, eye morphology and haematology parameters; males also had a decreased grip strength, a short upturned snout, and abnormal indirect calorimetry and plasma chemistry parameters.
-Males (but not females) were also infertile.

-In addition, heterozygote mutants displayed premature hair follicle exogen.